E-N-G-XOR/devops-test/README.md

 *Container Information*

-    Container Operating System:
+1. Container Operating System:
+   - Amazon Linux

-    Container Package Management System:
+2. Container Package Management System:
+   - Yum

-    Linux Kernel Version:
+3. Linux Kernel Version:
+   - 4.9.184-linuxkit

-    Is PHP present on this system?:
+4. Is PHP present on this system?:
+   - No

-    Number of running processes:
+5. Number of running processes:
+   - 50 ...

+   docker stats will give this info...

-    What is the PID of of the primary 'httpd' process?:
+6. What is the PID of of the primary 'httpd' process?:
+   - 1

-    Who has permission to read the file /etc/httpd/conf/httpd.conf?
+7. Who has permission to read the file /etc/httpd/conf/httpd.conf?
+   - root has read and write, everyone else has read only

-    How many lines does the file /etc/httpd/httpd.conf consist of?
+8. How many lines does the file /etc/httpd/httpd.conf consist of?
+   - wrong location, first of all ....
+But, the "/etc/httpd/conf/httpd.conf" has 362.

-    How many non-empty lines does the file /etc/httpd/httpd.conf consist of?
+9. How many non-empty lines does the file /etc/httpd/httpd.conf consist of?
+   - Again wrong location.
+So, "/etc/httpd/conf/httpd.conf" has 322.

 Please commit your answers to update this README.